 What is the Google Link Spam Update?

-In a blog post, Google went over what a qualifying backlink is and best practices on affiliate links.
+In a recent blog post, Google went over what a qualifying backlink is and best practices on affiliate links.
 Surprisingly, we got full details on the next algorithm update at the bottom of the blog:

 Not everyone has the time or the resources to go through their backlinks on a monthly basis, and that is where a lot of these spammy links can start to build up.
 Before the update, these links didn’t necessarily hurt your ranking.
 (Or maybe I should say at least Google representatives always assured us it wasn’t a factor—provided the majority of your links were from legitimate sources.)

 Blackhat marketers often created a lot of these spammy backlinks as the quantity was more important than the quality.
-As Google continued to update its algorithm, quality started to become important.
+As Google continued to update their algorithm, quality started to become important.
 However, as long as you had more quality than spam links, you could continue to gain rankings from both.

 This is where this new update comes in, changing all of that.

 The Google Link Spam update made these spammy links and also low DA links null and void.
-For sites that relied on a large number of low-quality links, this was devastating.
+For sites that relied on a large number of low quality links, this was devastating.
 They lost DA, rankings, and traffic to their websites.

 If you saw a dramatic decrease in traffic in July, you may be feeling the effects of this update.
-It could be due to blackhat marketing in the past or just inattention to monthly backlinks.
+It could be due to a blackhat marketing in the past or just inattention to monthly backlinks.
 A dramatic fall in traffic can feel harrowing, but there is always a way back.

-Recovering From the Google Update
+Recovering From the Link Spam Update

 Google algorithm updates always have winners and losers.
 However, just because you lost traffic in this update doesn’t mean you can’t be a winner with the next update.
 In most normal cases, SEO experts spend hours researching and oftentimes guessing what changes were made in Google search.
 Luckily, Google has already told us why your traffic has gone down and thus how to improve your site for ranking.